lekrsu/shfw-walkthrough/README.md

    **Note**: Because the M365's 4-dot dashboard isn't natively supported, you need to do some extra steps before flashing SHFW.

-   1. First, you will have to download the modified BLE090 from the pinned message in the Scooteracking.org discord server's #m365 channel.
+   1. First, you will have to download the modified M365-ProBLE-1.zip from the pinned message in the Scooteracking.org discord server's #m365 channel.
-   2. If you have the file, download [DownG](https://play.google.com/store/apps/details?id=com.m365downgrade&hl=en_US) from the Play Store.
+   2. If you have the file, download [Utility](https://utility.cfw.sh/).
-   3. In downG, press "CONNECT" on the top left corner and select your scooter.
-   4. Press "OPEN BIN" in the bottom of the page, and select the zip that you downloaded from the discord message.
-   5. Press "FLASH" and wait for it to finish.
-   6. When it finishes, you can close downG, and connect with Scooterhacking Utility.
-If you were successful, it should display Mi Pro as the scooter model.
-   7. Go to the Flash tab, press "Install/Update SHFW" and select a version of the highest number.
-If there's only one, select that and press flash.
+   3. Connect to your scooter with Scooterhacking Utility, go to the flash tab, press "Load from file" and select the DRV zip that you just downloaded.
-   8. Set up the settings in the Config tab.
-Keep in mind that the M365 is basically a Mi 1S, but the traces on the ESC are thinner, so pushing high amount of current through them isn't recommended.
+   4. SHFW will now be available via the Install SHFW tab.

-6. Flashing back stock firmware on a M365 with 4-dot dashboard.
+6. Flashing back stock firmware on a M365 with 4-dot dashboard, if you want to revert the changes.
    1. You will have to download the M365 DRV and BLE firmware zip archives from the [Scooterhacking.org repo](https://firmware.scooterhacking.org/m365/) and modify the info.json file in both of them.
 I recommend downloading BLE072 and DRV156.
    2. Open the info.json with any text editor in the DRV zip archive, and change "enforceModel" from true to false
    3. Open the info.json the BLE zip, change "enforceModel" to false, and replace "mi_BLE_LEGACY" with "mi_BLE_NRF51822QFAA".